risingmoon/job-describe/README.md

-# job-conform
+# job-describe

-A library to conform job descriptions into single PDF page
+A library to conform job descriptions into PDF without abuse of open spaces.